jlynch2121/dpla-api-json-downloader/README.md

 - ID of a Service Hub
 - Name of the csv file with provider titles.
 A csv including all your hub's provider names can be downloaded from the [DPLA Analytics Dashboard](https://analytics-dashboard.dp.la/).

-Run script in same directory as the csv file with collection titles.
+Run script in same directory as the csv file with provider names.

-Note: for the API request, it is not necessary to include 'provider.@id' but this helps to insure data is from the correct service hub in case there are multiple institutions of the same name across DPLA's data.
+Note: for the API request, it is not necessary to include 'provider.@id' but this helps to insure data is from the correct service hub in case there are multiple entities of the same name across DPLA's data.
 The default request will provide:

 - sourceResource.title: the title of the item
 - id: the items DPLA ID
 - isShownAt: the item's local ID
 dataProvider: the contributing institution
 - sourceResource.collection.title: the title of the collection of which the record is a part
 - originalRecord.type: Deprecated. original Type metadata value harvested by the DPLA.
-After Ingestion 3, entire original records are provided as a single string and code for extraction will depend on the format of the hub's original records
+After Ingestion 3, entire original records are provided as a single string and code for extracting individual fields and values will depend on the format of the hub's original records
 - sourceResource.type: Type metadata value created by the DPLA which should appear in DPLA search interfaces

 Script was built and run on a machine with Python 3.7.
 Has not been tested on earlier versions of Python